vahanfreiheit/fdctina/README.md

 Just build the files and commit them to the master branch to deploy the new site.

+IMPORTANT: Remember to set all files that you want to generate to `draft: false` in the head of a `.md` file

 ## Test Deployment to staging